Coding Consistently with Agents in 2026

 I wrote about vibe coding in 2024, before “vibe coding” was a thing, about using AI to build software.
 It worked, in a limited way, but only just.
 You still really needed to know how to code.

-By January 2026, the workflow looks completely different.
-Context windows are bigger, agents are reliable, tool calling has matured, and Ralph with superpowers ties it all together.
+In January 2026, the workflow looks completely different.
+Context windows are bigger, agents are reliable, tool calling has matured, and Claude Code superpowers tie it all together.

 First, get a Claude Max subscription.
 Its limits are huge, and you can code massive apps for a set monthly fee.
 I think it's the best bang for buck, at least right now.